polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

    return:x:-/*
 ```

-If you want to, you can also add comments to the file, to make it more
+You can also add comments to the file, to make it more
-readable, such as I have done below.
+readable.
 You can create both multiline and
-single line comments in your Hyperlambda files - But you can _only_ have
-a comment on the same line.
-You cannot put a comment on any line where
+single line comments.
+You _cannot_ put a comment on any line where
-you have other things in addition to your comment.
+you have other things in addition to your comment though.

 ```
 /*